Required Licenses

 Insurance Requirements

-- Workers' Compensation Insurance: Required for all employees involved in hazardous material disposal.
-Provides coverage for work-related injuries or illnesses.
+- Workers' Compensation Insurance: Mandatory for all employees; provides coverage for work-related injuries and illnesses.

 Training Certifications